A sample of giant radio sources from the NVGRC catalog: Results of a visual inspection of GRS-candidates

+We were unable to confidently determine the radio morphology of seven NVGRC objects: J000106.4+340303, J005451.5+564842, J021329.0+292139(2)\footnote{ Here and below, the number in parentheses indicates the components of the NVGRC object.
+The southern component is marked with 1, and the northern component with 2. }, J025347.1$-$200007, J032145.1+514855, J035800.3$-$393629(2), and J050341.2$-$191142.

-We could not confidently determine the radio structure of 7 NVRGC objects in the catalog J000106.4+340303, J005451.5+564842, J021329.0+292139(2), J025347.1-200007, J032145.1+514855, J035800.3-393629(2), J050341.2-191142.
-Three NVRGS objects J011352.3+622434, J043503.2+215527, J051219.4+131945 have very weak optical hosts.
-They are visible only in the PanSTARRS cutouts, but are absent from the PanSTARRS catalog.
-Their location relative to the radio structure coincides well with the supposed center of the source.
-Note that hosts J011352.3+622434 and J051219.4+131945 are in the WISE catalog.
+Three NVGRC sources J011352.3+622434, J043503.2+215527, and J051219.4+131945 have very faint optical hosts.
+These hosts are visible only in PanSTARRS cutouts but are absent from the PanSTARRS catalog.
+Their positions align well with the expected centers of the radio structures.
+Notably, J011352.3+622434 and J051219.4+131945 are listed in the WISE catalog.